akankshalamba1/kickstarter-analysis/README.md

 ---
 ![Test Image](/Screenshot/Formatting2.png)

->Conditional formating provide a visual sorting to the outcomes and thus is a great way for the viewer to find information at a glance.
+>Conditional formatting provide a visual sorting to the outcomes and thus is a great way for the viewer to find information at a glance.

 #### Performing calculations